 - Once you’ve decided on a preset you like, just click on the preset to apply it to the image you’ve selected.

 - You can also remove the preset by simply using the Undo Preset command in the Edit Menu, or the Reset button in the bottom right corner (using Reset will return the photo to it’s original look).

 - If you would like to experiment with applying different presets to the same photo, that’s easy to do–just choose Photo > Create Virtual Copy, and that will make a copy of the picture.
 Then, you can apply a different preset to that copy.

 How to Install Lightroom Presets

-Installing Lightroom presets is very easy to do using the preset import feature.
+Adding presets to Lightroom is very easy to do using the preset import feature.
 The steps are as follows: